- 1. What is the concessional cap for the 2018/2019 financial year?

 9. What happens if my Total Super Balance exceeds $500,000, but then falls below $500,000 at a later date?

 The explanatory memorandum appears to be silent on this issue.
 According to previous government documents however, if your Total Superannuation Balance exceeds $500,000 but a later date it falls back below $500,000, then you will again be eligible to take advantage of the catch-up concessional contributions provisions.
 I am not yet certain how this exception will be implemented or what the rules will accept as a permissible drop back to less than $500,000.
 We will update this paragraph when we have more information.

 Warning: From my reading, it does NOT seem that the $500,000 TSB threshold is to be indexed over time, which, if correct, is outrageous.
-Since the rule does not take full effect until July 2019 (although unused portions accrue from July 2018), we have some time to plan for the catch-up concessional contributions provisions, although we doubt anyone will be prepared for the administrative nightmare that will be created.
+Since the rule does not take full effect until July 2019 (although unused portions accrue from July 2018), the federal government has some time to revisit this aspect of the policy, and we doubt anyone will be prepared for the administrative nightmare that will be created.

 Accordingly, the catch-up concessional contributions rules are also available to Australians of all ages, whether retired or not.
 A person aged 65 years or over must work at least 40 hours in a 30-day period, during the financial year in which the person wishes to make a super contribution.
 For more information on the contribution rules for over-65s, see SuperGuide article Over-65s work test: How does it operate?

 For more information…

 For more information on the catch-up concessional contributions rules, and concessional contributions generally, see the following SuperGuide articles:

 - Super opportunity: Catch-up concessional contributions from July 2018

 - Super contributions: What’s going on with the catch-up concessional contributions rules?